maciejpedzich/website/content/blog/how-i-hardly-ever-use-ai.md

 Using an LLM to build a project or solve a programming problem for me feels dishonest.
 It takes away all the fun from doing these two things, which is completely missing the point.

-And like I said earlier, having to proofread the reply to my prompt, editing the prompt to provide feedback, and so on until I eventually landing at a decent enough solution... that seems quite counterproductive to me.
+And like I said earlier, having to proofread the reply to my prompt, editing the prompt to provide feedback, and so on until eventually landing at a decent enough solution... that seems quite counterproductive to me.

 ## Does it change the way you view yourself as a developer?